December 21, 2018

 The CANSIM package, Canadian tourism, and slopegraphs

 Preamble This was a short post that turned into a longer post.
 The purpose of short post was to highlight and share a new package we have been working on to improve access to Canadian statistical data.
 This then turned into a post about domestic tourism patterns, and ultimately a discussion about two different types of visualization techniques for comparing changes over time.
 Jens and I have been working on an R package to work with Statistics Canada’s public datasets (traditionally referred to as CANSIM tables).
+I’ll touch more on the purpose of this package shortly, but as the package heads towards completion it needs bug-fixing, tidying, and thoughtful critique ahead of any future CRAN release, and that requires more eyeballs on the code, and more users playing around with the package.
 Read more

 July 26, 2018